Homepage

 Business Description

-Fate Therapeutics, Inc., a clinical-stage biopharmaceutical company, develops programmed cellular immunotherapies for cancer and immune disorders worldwide.
-Its NK- and T-cell immuno-oncology programs under development include FT516 for the treatment of acute myeloid leukemia (AML) B-cell lymphoma, and advanced solid tumor; FT596 to treat B-cell lymphoma and chronic lymphocytic leukemia; FT538 to treat AML and multiple myeloma; FT576 to treat multiple myeloma; FT819 to treat hematologic malignancies and solid tumors; FT536 to treat solid tumors; and FT500 for the treatment of advanced solid tumors.
-The company has a collaboration and option agreement with Ono Pharmaceutical Co.
-Ltd. for the development and commercialization of two off-the-shelf iPSC-derived CAR T-cell product candidates; strategic research collaboration and license agreement with Juno Therapeutics, Inc. to screen for and identify small molecule modulators that enhance the therapeutic properties of genetically-engineered T-cell immunotherapies; and a collaboration and option agreement with Janssen Biotech, Inc. Fate Therapeutics, Inc. was incorporated in 2007 and is headquartered in San Diego, California.
+Fate Therapeutics, Inc. is a clinical-stage biopharmaceutical firm dedicated to creating advanced, programmed cellular immunotherapies.
+These innovative treatments are designed to combat cancer and various immune disorders across the globe.
+A significant portion of its development pipeline concentrates on NK- and T-cell immuno-oncology programs.
+Key candidates include FT516, which targets acute myeloid leukemia (AML), B-cell lymphoma, and advanced solid tumors; FT596 for B-cell lymphoma and chronic lymphocytic leukemia; FT538, addressing AML and multiple myeloma; FT576, also focused on multiple myeloma; FT819, aimed at both hematologic malignancies and solid tumors; FT536, another program for solid tumors; and FT500, intended for advanced solid tumors.
+The company also actively engages in strategic collaborations to advance its research and development.
+It holds an agreement with Ono Pharmaceutical Co.
+Ltd. for the joint development and commercialization of two novel, "off-the-shelf" iPSC-derived CAR T-cell therapies.
+Furthermore, Fate Therapeutics maintains a research collaboration and licensing deal with Juno Therapeutics, Inc., focusing on identifying small molecule modulators that can enhance the therapeutic efficacy of genetically engineered T-cell immunotherapies.
+A separate collaboration and option agreement exists with Janssen Biotech, Inc. Established in 2007, Fate Therapeutics, Inc. is based in San Diego, California.

 Business History